 - Projects work best when they are strategic, structural, operational, or organizational in nature

 If you don’t have a project, we’re here to help give you clarity.
-Reach out to Jo Lloyd-Triplett (our resident CAT expert) with the hurdles you’re trying to overcome, and she’ll be happy to talk you through it.
-Contact her at firstname.lastname@example.org or (502) 889-0177.
+Reach out to Aimee Jewell with the hurdles you’re trying to overcome, and she’ll be happy to talk you through it.
+Contact her at email@example.com or (502) 468-2426.

 We know this feels like just one more thing to do.
 As a nonprofit ourselves, we completely understand that sentiment.
-This last year has been a challenging one, and we want our community organizations to have all of the help they can as we move toward the new normal.
-We hope to see you on our 2022 roster.
+These past few years have challenged us all.
+We want our community organizations to have all of the help they can as we move toward the new normal.
+Let us know how we can help you.
 Cheers!